upbound/docs/content/quickstart.md

 ## Explaining what just happened

 As a control plane, Crossplane can manage anything.
-To manage something, Crossplane depends [providers](https://docs.crossplane.io/concepts/providers), another core package type in Crossplane.
+To manage something, Crossplane depends on [providers](https://docs.crossplane.io/latest/concepts/providers/), another core package type in Crossplane.
 They contain the basic building blocks that contain representations for things to Crossplane.
 You didn't need to install a provider directly because Crossplane contains a package manager.
 When given a Configuration, Crossplane's package manager resolve its dependencies automatically for you.

 The configuration you installed, `configuration-getting-started`, depends on a provider called `provider-nop`, a stub provider that defines a fake resource.
 When you created your first resource in the previous section, provider-nop created a fake resource inside your control plane.
 But the process is almost identical if you want to use Crossplane to manage real cloud resources in AWS, Azure, GCP, and more.